 Educational support for kinship children

-The remit of Virtual School Heads has been extended to include a wider group of children in kinship care.
+The remit of Virtual School Heads has been extended to include a wider group of children in kinship care and will be put on a statutory footing.

 Slow progress